davidcana/Zcrud/README.md

 # ZCrud

-ZCrud is a javascript API (also works as zzDOM plugin) used to create AJAX based CRUD tables without coding HTML or Javascript.
-First implmentations were based on [jTable](http://www.jtable.org) with some major changes:
+ZCrud is a javascript API to make it easy to create HTML forms and list.
+It also manages CRUD tables without coding HTML or Javascript.
+First implementations were based on [jTable](http://www.jtable.org) with some major changes:

  * The heaviest change is to build all HTML code of forms using a template engine ([ZPT-JS](https://github.com/davidcana/ZPT-JS/wiki)).
  * It does not create any dialog form, only simple HTML forms.

 Core features of ZCrud are:

-* Automatically creates a main HTML table and loads records from server using AJAX.
-Supports server side sorting, paging and filtering using AJAX.
+* Automatically creates a main HTML table and loads records from server.
+Supports server side sorting, paging and filtering.
 The table can be editable directly too.
-* Automatically creates some typical forms and sends and receives data from/to server using AJAX:
+* Automatically creates some typical forms and sends and receives data from/to server:
     * *create record* form.
     * *edit record* form.
     * *delete record* form.